 A popular review category these days for “vlogging” cameras and accessories.
 But we also find a lot of people who are interested in cameras or video, but also want to know, “What does vlog mean?
 Does it matter?
 Should I get ready for one?”
+Do I need a camera like the Canon Vixia HF R800?

 So we thought we should take a minute and discuss what a vlog actually is, why so many people care, and if you need to worry about it when shopping for a new camera device.